Dynoom felt no qualms about his dismal advice to the Noad.

 The Noad stood for a moment with head bent and a slight puzzled frown puckering his brow.
 "Bit breezy in here," he murmured, staring at the front entrance.
 "No matter."
 Suddenly he turned to Hyala and boomed out, "Many, many thanks to my kaparinvonv for her splendid speech, which I won't try to match..!"

 You'd better match it, thought Dynoom.
 With an out, and promptly.
+It's imperative we have an out.
 The cmem is blowing in faster.
 It's covering one table already.
 And the Weigher himself isn't inside the brain-mist, which somehow makes it worse - it's entirely projected, an invulnerable monster.
 Do something, Noad.

 "I'm a happy man," Barlayn Lamiroth continued, "and a more private man than I was before.
 Times change, don't they, people?
 I intend to join my wife in her obscurity!"